unparalleled-js/docs-1/workato-api/recipes.md

 ## List recipes belonging to user

 > GET /api/recipes

 ### Description
 Returns a list of recipes belonging to the authenticated user with respect to different filters.
-Recipes are returned in descending ID order
+Recipes are returned in descending ID order.

 <details> <summary><b>Details</b></summary>